KobyO/Misc/README.md

 # Misc
-Just a collection of random programs to tackle little interesting problems that I come across.
+Just a collection of random programs to tackle little interesting problems that I come across from time to time.